Journal · May 30, 2026 · 7 min read

 Trade-off: If you trust German data-protection law and Clue's track record, this is a reasonable middle ground.
 If you don't want the data on anyone else's server, don't pick it.

-6. Stardust — cloud-stored, sketchier history
+6. Stardust — cloud-stored, with a contested privacy history

 What it stores, and where: On Stardust's servers.